richgel999/bsra_meade_layne_finding_aid/README.md

 The CQC publication was issued after the early 1953 Robertson Panel, when UFO/saucer related periodicals began to be monitored and censored.

-Note issue "CQC C1" and "CQC B3" were not issued according to the TOC.
+Note issue "CQC C1" and "CQC B3" were not released according to the TOC.

 | Date    | Title | Link | Notes |
 |---------|-------|------|-------|